Companies around the world were forced to re-evaluate their business strategies in the wake of the Covid-19 pandemic

 An asset-light model is more than just a defensive response to uncertain market conditions.
 Under the right circumstances, it is a sustainable strategy that can provide businesses with the flexibility to adapt and respond to market demands.

-The flexible nature of an asset-light business allows it to expand its reach to new locations with considerable ease.
+The flexible nature of an asset-light business model allows it to expand its reach to new locations with considerable ease.

 Through outsourcing, licensing and resource sharing, these businesses have more financial freedom to focus their time and resources on conducting R&D across potential markets, strategising alliances with overseas partners and more.